Sports in American Samoa: Mixed martial arts

 Mixed martial arts is a growing sport among ethnic Samoans all over the world.
 Mixed martial artists of Samoan descent who have fought in the UFC are Mark Hunt, Max Holloway, Kendall Grove, Andre Fili, Robert Whittaker, Tyson Pedro, Falaniko Vitale and Kailin Curran.
 Both Whittaker and Grove are previous tournament winners of The Ultimate Fighter in the middleweight and welterweight divisions respectively.
 Max Holloway is the first fighter of Samoan descent to win a UFC world title.
 Outside of UFC, Mark Hunt has won the 2001 K-1 World Grand Prix.
 On September 24, 2016, Siala-Mou Siliga won the Road FC Openweight Tournament at Road FC 33.
 On February 25, 2018, Genah Fabian became the first woman of Samoan descent to win a WMC world title.

 Professional wrestling

 A number have of Samoans have ventured into professional wrestling.
-Members of the prominent Anoa'i family such as Dwayne Johnson, Savelina Fanene, Leati Anoa'i, Rodney Anoa'i, Solofa Fatu, and Edward Fatu are known for their work in WWE.
+Members of the prominent Anoaʻi family such as Dwayne Johnson, Savelina Fanene, Leati Anoaʻi, Rodney Anoaʻi, Solofa Fatu, and Edward Fatu are known for their work in WWE.
 Other notable Samoan wrestlers include Sarona Snuka, Nuufolau Seanoa, Cheree Crowley, Danielle Kamela, Emily Dole, and Sonny Siaki.